 - Weight gain of 5 pounds in one week (fluid retention)

-- Extreme weakness that interferes with normal activities
+- Extreme muscle weakness/aching that interferes with normal activities

-- Breast feeding warning: It is not known if this drug passes into breast milk.
-Women should not breast feed during treatment and for at least 1 week after treatment has been stopped because this drug could enter the breast milk and cause harm to a breastfeeding baby.
+- Breastfeeding warning: Women should not breastfeed during treatment and for 1 week after treatment because this drug could enter the breast milk and cause harm to a breastfeeding baby.